 This analysis is detailed in our guide to automated website analysis.

-Active job postings are excellent indicators of customer budget and challenge relevance.
+Active job postings are useful signals of budget and challenge relevance.
 If a company is hiring for "SDR Lead," they are scaling their outbound pipeline.

-This signal indicates they will experience issues like list cleaning, CRM synchronization, and delivery pacing, making them ideal targets.
+That signal suggests they will hit issues like list cleaning, CRM synchronization, and delivery pacing.
+Those are useful targets.

 Hiring is strongest when the role connects directly to your problem.
 A company hiring SDRs may care about lead quality.
 A company hiring customer success managers may care about expansion signals.
 A company hiring RevOps may care about integrations and reporting.
 Match the signal to the problem you solve instead of treating all growth as equal.